react-boilerplate/react-boilerplate/docs/testing/unit-testing.md

 }
 ```

-> Note: The `export` here is ES6 syntax, and you will need an ES6 transpiler
+> Note: The `export` here is ES6 syntax, and you would need an ES6 transpiler
   (e.g. babel.js) to run this JavaScript.

-> The `export` exports our function as a module, which we can `import` and use
+> The `export` makes our function available as a module, which we can `import` and use
   in other files.
 Continue below to see what that looks like.

 ### Jest